flutterwtf/Suggest-a-Feature/README.md

 ## Localization

-At the moment the package supports 3 languages: english, russian and ukrainian.
+At the moment the package supports 3 languages: English, Russian and Ukrainian.

 ``` dart
 MaterialApp(